Fredricka23/Fredricka23/README.md

 - 👋 Hi, I’m Fredricka David
 - 👀 I’m learning Data Science and Machine Learning
 - 🌱 I’m currently doing my second internship in Data Science
-- 💞️ I’m looking to collaborate on real world projects and tasks in Data Science, Analytics and Machine Learning
+- 💞️ I’m looking to collaborate on real world projects and tasks in Data Science, Analytics, Machine Learning and AI.
 - 📫 How to reach me frederickadavid@gmail.com

 <!---